serene9199/Internship-Assignment/Python/Q2 - prime numbers in an interval/README.md

-A program to display the prime numbers between 2 intervals.
+A program to display the prime numbers between 2 intervals, using Python.